leticiaspcruz/aurodharma/README.md

 - ReactJS: A JavaScript library for building user interfaces.
 - Styled Components: A CSS-in-JS library for styling React components.
+- Frame Motion: A library for creating smooth and expressive animations in React applications.
 - TypeScript: A typed superset of JavaScript that compiles to plain JavaScript.

 # Requirements